-- Yearly access plan at $89 per year which includes access to all Elegant Themes products (Divi, Extra, Bloom, Monarch and others), hundreds of website packs, premium support, and unlimited website usage.
+- Yearly access plan at $89 per year which includes access to all Elegant Themes products (Divi, Extra, Bloom and Monarch), hundreds of website packs, premium support, and unlimited website usage.

 - Lifetime access plan at $249 one-time payment and no recurring yearly charges afterwards.

-Both Beaver Builder and Divi are perfect for bloggers, small business owners, SEOs, experienced developers, and anyone else looking to build their websites without coding.
+When comparing Divi vs Beaver Builder, both are just great for bloggers, small business owners, SEOs, experienced developers, and anyone else looking to build their websites without coding.

 Beaver Builder is another robust WordPress page builder with all the basic features and necessary customization options.
-The lite version is also pretty good to try before you upgrade to the premium version.
+The lite version is also nice to try before you upgrade to the premium version.